tristanqtn/Pollux/README.md

 4. The script will generate a report in markdown format in the directory specified in the config object.
 This report will contain the results of the security audit.

 > [!TIP]
-> Add_ons: You can schedule the execution of the script using CRON or planned tasks.
+> Add-ons: You can schedule the execution of the script using CRON or planned tasks.
 You can also modify the configuration object to add new scripts or modify the existing ones.

 ## Authors